 One of the best ways to discover and learn more about Bendigo’s fine buildings is by picking up a copy of the “Discover Heritage Buildings of Bendigo” brochure at the Bendigo Visitor Centre, or downloading the brochure online.

 Then spend an hour or two following the self-guided tour around the city centre streets.
-It’s a dog-friendly walking tour.
-Although if there’s two of you, it’s worthwhile taking turns to view some of the interiors, when open.
+It’s a completely dog-friendly walking tour.
+Although if there’s two of you, it’s worthwhile taking turns to view some of the interiors, if they are accessible to the public.

-Many of the most impressive historic buildings of Bendigo are built around the edge of Rosalind Park, the grand gardens located in the city’s centre and named after one of Shakespeare’s characters.
+Many of the most impressive heritage buildings of Bendigo are built around the edge of Rosalind Park, the grand gardens located in the city’s centre and named after one of Shakespeare’s characters.

 The above walking tour follows the edge of the park, but it’s worthwhile going for a stroll through the centre of the park, even if you skip viewing the historic buildings.

 The lake is surrounded by a largely flat walking path, about 1.5km in length and an easy stroll with your dog on leash.
-Along the way, perhaps stop off at the dog-friendly Boardwalk Bendigo Cafe (see below).
+Along the way, perhaps stop off at the dog-friendly Whitby Bendigo cafe (see below).

 Even older than Lake Weerona are the Bendigo Botanic Gardens, the first public gardens in Bendigo and one of the oldest botanic gardens in regional Victoria, established back in 1857.